ozitronics/LoRa1284/README.md

 The 3V3 pins are direct connected to the ATmega1284 Vcc pins and that is the operating voltage range of the ATmega1284 chip itself

 - **Do not exceed 3.7V** if a LoRa module is installed (maximum operating voltage)

+**Low power operation**

+For low power operation the onboard power and blink LEDs can be disabled by removing solder jumpers SJ1 and SJ2